zarguell/coopscraper/README.md

 ## Configuration

-Before running the script, you need to set three environment variables:
+Before running the script, you need to set these environment variables:

 - `WEBHOOK`: The Discord webhook URL to send notifications to
 - `USERNAME`: Your Park Slope Food Coop login username
 - `PASSWORD`: Your Park Slope Food Coop login password
+- `CRON`: Cron expression frequency to run script
+- `HEALTHCHECK`: Optional healthchecks.io endpoint to ping at your cron interval.

 You can set environment variables in your terminal session before running the script: